Josef-Friedrich/phrydy/README.rst

      -
    * - asin
      - common
-     - Amazon Standard Identification Number
+     - The Amazon Standard Identification Number - the number identifying the item on Amazon.
      - ``B000002UAL``
    * - barcode
      - common
-     - There are many different types of barcode, but the ones usually found on music releases are two: 1.
+     - The barcode assigned to the release.
+There are many different types of barcode, but the ones usually found on music releases are two: 1.
 Universal Product Code (UPC), which is the original barcode used in North America.
 2. European Article Number (EAN)
      - ``5028421931838``, ``036000291452``
    * - bitdepth
      - audio